ga4gh/va-spec/schema/va-spec/base/def/Proposition.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - propositionText
-      -
-      - string
-      - 0..1
-      - A natural-language expression of the Proposition's meaning. e.g. "BRCA2 c.8023A>G is pathogenic for Breast Cancer".
    *  - subject
       -
       - object